Finding Respite in Washington State

 If a family will pay directly for respite services, providers are easily found online.
 Here are some suggestions to launch a search:

-Another way to navigate the provider system is to connect to a website managed by SEIU 775: The Service Employees International Union is comprised of independent service providers who have a collective bargaining agreement with Washington state’s Department of Social and Health Services (DSHS).
+Another way to find respite workers is to connect to a website managed by SEIU 775: The Service Employees International Union is has a list of independent service providers who have a collective bargaining agreement with Washington state’s Department of Social and Health Services (DSHS).

 If a care recipient is eligible for respite through private medical insurance, the insurance company may list approved providers.